Shelter Dogs Take a Ride with Police to Increase Adoption Chances

 K9 for a day

-the first dog to be a part of the program was a bully breed named Mickey who had (at no fault of his own) been in and out of the shelter about 3 times.
+The first dog to be a part of the program was a bully breed named Mickey, who had (at no fault of his own) been in and out of the shelter about three times.
 Mickey was apparently a big hit with the local community and was swiftly adopted days later after he had been featured on the news.

-After this success, the police department plan to continue the program and work with Nebraska Humane Society by taking their dogs out on patrol.
+After this success, the police department plans to continue the program and work with Nebraska Humane Society by taking their dogs out on patrol.